Back to blog

 Moving cluster management from bootstrap to workload cluster

-Installing EKS-A custom components (CRD and controller) on workload cluster
+Installing EKS-A custom components on workload cluster

 Installing GitOps Toolkit on workload cluster